-I recently met a friend who asked me „so, how you gonna reinvent yourself as a mother?“ which I think is a really interesting concept.
+I recently met a friend who asked me, “so, how are you gonna reinvent yourself as a mother?“ which I think is a really interesting concept.
 Not that you change as a person, but of course your context has changed.
 You as a mother, how does that look like and what could that be?
 So I am interested in that.
-Right now I am kind of doing a bit of exploring about all the options that could happen.
+Right now I am kind of exploring all the options that could happen.

 That was really quick.
 Our group of very close friends here in Berlin all have kids.
-And they are mostly going to have their third kid and still we didn’t have.
+And they are mostly going to have their third kid and still we didn’t have one.